cucumber-attic/cucumber-ruby-tcl/README.md

 Resetting state between scenarios
 ---------------------------------

 Depending on how your test and/or application code is structured, there may be a chance of data persisting between scenarios, which could result in tests that pass or fail unexpectedly.
-To eliminiate the risk of this, Cucumber TCL will start a new TCL interpreter between every scenario, meaning that the env.tcl file is loaded each time.
+To eliminiate the risk of this, Cucumber TCL will start a new TCL interpreter between every scenario by creating a new instance of the 'framework' object, meaning that the env.tcl file is loaded each time.
 Whilst this will remove the data leakage risk, it may also cause your scenarios to run slowly if there is a lot of setup required for a scenario to run (eg, setting up fixture data, building a database or loading large amounts of data into memory).
-To override the default behaviour of starting up a new interpreter, an environment variable can be passed into the 'cucumber' command disabling it:
+To override the default behaviour of starting up a new interpreter, an environment variable can be passed into the 'cucumber' command enabling the sharing of the TCL interpreter via the 'framework' object:

-    cucumber NEW_INTERPRETER=0
+    cucumber SHARE_FRAMEWORK=1

 It's also possible to make the default behaviour of starting up a new interpreter explicit:

-    cucumber NEW_INTERPRETER=1
+    cucumber SHARE_FRAMEWORK=0

-If you are wrapping Cucumber around poorly understood legacy TCL code, you may wish to disable starting up a new interpreter during development in the interests of running tests quickly, but retain the default behaviour in your CI build to remove the risk of data leakage if you think there is a chance of this.
+If you are wrapping Cucumber around poorly understood legacy TCL code, you may wish to enable sharing of the framework object (and thus avoid starting a new TCL interpreter) during development in the interests of running tests quickly, but retain the default behaviour in your CI build to remove the risk of data leakage if you think there is a chance of this.